xelatihy/yocto-gl/readme.md

 Yocto/GL follows a "data-oriented programming model" that makes data explicit.
 Data is stored in simple structs and accessed with free functions or directly.
 All data is public, so we make no attempt at encapsulation.
-All objects is Yocto/GL have value semantic and we do not use pointers in data structure but indices.
+All objects in Yocto/GL have semantic value and we do not use pointers in data structure but indices.
 This means that everything can be trivially serialized and there is no need for memory management.